tgdane/pygix/README.rst

 (passed by the user as numpy arrays) and all detector and geometric corrections can be handled at the point of data reduction.

+Please refer to the [wiki](https://github.com/tgdane/pygix/wiki ) for more detailed discussion!

 Example usage:

 .. code-block:: python